 5. Barn Owl

-The barn owl is easy to find because of its white heart-shaped face.
-They are nocturnal animals although, when food is scarce in Winter, you might see them hunting during the day.
+The barn owl is easy to recognize because of its white heart-shaped face.
+They are nocturnal animals but if food is scarce in winter, you might see them hunting during the day.
 They live all around the world and love roosting in barns which is how they got their name.

 Learn More: All About Birds